 3. I’m receiving scholarship aid from the University for tuition.
 Is this taxable income?

-Income from the University that is considered qualified educational expenses (such as aid for tuition and required fees) applied directly to your student account is not considered to be taxable or reportable income.
+Income from the University that is considered qualified educational expenses (such as aid for tuition and required fees) applied directly to your student account is, in our opinion, not considered to be taxable or reportable income.
 This also applies for U-SHIP premiums applied directly to your student account.

 4. I’m filing a state return in Illinois for the first time—what’s an Illinois ID Number and how do I get one?